Introduction

 3. Decision stage: "Dr. Smith therapist reviews"

-Site Performance tracks your visibility across all these stages.
+Site Performance tracks visibility across all these stages.

 Key Performance Indicators